How To Wet Sand Wood Furniture

 Step 4 - Sand The Wood Uniformly By Working In A Pattern.

 Work from the corner of the piece of wood to the opposite side, following one edge.
-After that, travel further along the wood and return to the corner where you started.
+After that, travel further along the woods and return to the corner where you started.
 Sand the surface using this pattern, moving from side to side until it is completely covered.

 Step 5 - As You Proceed, Increase The Sandpaper's Grit.